oemof/oemof-solph/docs/basic_concepts/components.rst

 For more information see the definition of the  :py:class:`~oemof.solph.components._generic_storage.GenericStorage` class or check the :ref:`examples_label`.

 Using an investment object with the GenericStorage component
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Based on the `GenericStorage` object the `GenericInvestmentStorageBlock` adds two main investment possibilities.

 * Invest into the flow parameters e.g. a turbine or a pump
 * Invest into capacity of the storage  e.g. a basin or a battery cell

-Investment in this context refers to the value of the variable for the 'nominal_capacity' (installed capacity) in the investment mode.
+Investment in this context refers to the value of the variable for the ``nominal_capacity`` (installed capacity) in the investment mode.

 As an addition to other flow-investments, the storage class implements the possibility to couple or decouple the flows with the capacity of the storage.
 Three parameters are responsible for connecting the flows and the capacity of the storage:

 * ``invest_relation_input_capacity`` fixes the input flow investment to the capacity investment.
 A ratio of 1 means that the storage can be filled within one time-period.
 * ``invest_relation_output_capacity`` fixes the output flow investment to the capacity investment.
 A ratio of 1 means that the storage can be emptied within one period.
 * ``invest_relation_input_output`` fixes the input flow investment to the output flow investment.
 For values <1, the input will be smaller and for values >1 the input flow will be larger.

 You should not set all 3 parameters at the same time, since it will lead to overdetermination.

-The following example pictures a Pumped Hydroelectric Energy Storage (PHES).
-Both flows and the storage itself (representing: pump, turbine, basin) are free in their investment.
+The following example pictures a Pumped Hydroelectric Energy Storage (PHES). oth flows and the storage itself (representing: pump, turbine, basin) are free in their investment.
 You can set the parameters to `None` or delete them as `None` is the default value.

 .. code-block:: python